Author(s): Saul Bellow

 "It blazes as fiercly and scintillatingly as a forest fire.
 There is life here; a great rage to live more fully.
 In this it is a giant among novels."
 (San Francisco Examiner)

-Bellow evokes all the rich colour and exotic customs of a highly imaginary Africa in this comic novel about a middle-aged American millionaire who, seeking a new, more rewarding life, descends upon an African tribe.
-Henderson's awesome feats of strength and his unbridled passion for life earns him the admiration of the tribe- but it is his gift for making rain that turns him from mere hero into messiah.
-A hilarious, often ribald story, "Henderson the Rain King" is also a profound look at the forces that drive a man through life.
+Saul Bellow evokes all the rich colors and exotic customs of a highly imaginary Africa in this acclaimed comic novel about a middle-aged American millionaire who, seeking a new, more rewarding life, descends upon an African tribe.
+Henderson's awesome feats of strength and his unbridled passion for life win him the admiration of the tribe--but it is his gift for making rain that turns him from mere hero into messiah.
+A hilarious, often ribald story, Henderson the Rain King is also a profound look at the forces that drive a man through life.

 Saul Bellow's dazzling career as a novelist has been marked with numerous literary prizes, including the 1976 Nobel Prize, and the Gold Medal for the Novel.
 His other books include The Adventures of Augie March, Herzog, More Die of Heartbreak, Mosby's Memoirs and Other Stories, Mr Sammler's Planet, Seize The Day and The Victim.
 Saul Bellow died in 2005.